 About Cross Stitch (Single Crochet)

-Single crochet cross stitch is a unique crochet stitch that creates an interesting pattern.
+The single crochet cross stitch is a unique crochet stitch that creates an interesting pattern.
 However, it will only work when crocheted in the round.
 And here is why.

 The nature of the cross stitch crochet is that it will only be visible on one side, which is the right side (the side you see in front of you when working on a row).
 On the other side, it will look like a normal single crochet stitch.

 For this reason, you will need to go in the round to make this stitch consistently visible in every row.
-If you crochet in back and forth rows you will only see the cross stitch every second row and in every other row, you will see a normal single crochet.
+If you crochet in back and forth rows, you will only see the cross stitch every second row and in every other row, you will see a normal single crochet.
 And that’s not consistent enough to make the X-shape of the single crochet clearly visible.

 Also, the texture of cross stitch will come out better if you use a bulkier yarn such as at least medium worsted, bulky or super bulky yarn.
 It would look great on baskets or bags or anything where you can use bulky yarn and crochet in the round.
 If you try and make something different, let me know how it looks!